Close Menu

 • How to Let Your Child Struggle Without Rescuing Them

-• The Best Feeling a Father Can Have
+• The Best Feeling a Parent Can Have

-We were visiting Ek Phnom Temple in Battambang, Cambodia.
-Hot Sunday afternoon.
+We were visiting Ek Phnom Temple in Battambang on a hot Sunday afternoon.

-My wife and I were walking around the ancient ruins with our little girl, who was wearing her favorite colorful leggings.
+My wife and I were walking through the ruins with our little girl, who was wearing her favorite colorful leggings.

-Everything was calm and easy until she spotted something that stopped us in our tracks.
+Everything was peaceful until she spotted something that stopped us all in our tracks.

 A rock.